Products of two orthogonal projections: Crimmins' perspective

 This says $T T^* = T P_{\overline{\text{ran} T}}$ on $\overline{\text{ran} T}$.
 Since the identity holds trivially on $(\overline{\text{ran} T})^\perp = \ker T^*$, we conclude that $T T^* = T P_{\overline{\text{ran} T}}$.
 This completes the proof of the theorem. \end{proof}

-Crimmins once again receives credit for the equivalence of (1) and (4) \cite[page 1595]{CM}.
+The equivalence of (1) and (4) above is due to Crimmins \cite[page 1595]{CM}.
 The present proof is once again different.
 In this context, we also refer the reader to \cite[Theorem 3.1]{CM}.
 The same paper contains results (cf. \cite[Corollary 3.8]{CM}) related to parametrizations and the uniqueness of pairs of projections whose products yield a given operator.